cosmos/sdk-tutorials/b9lab-content/4-running-a-chain/04-node-api-and-cli.md

 ```

-In addition you can observe that cobra is imported and used for the CLI:
+In addition, observe that cobra is imported and used for the CLI:

 ```golang